doncandela/mgah/mgah.md

     (dem21)..try-dem21/dem21$ pip install -e .
     ```

-  - At this point we can log out and back into Unity, and there is not need to activate the environment `dem21` interactively by sbatch scripts as needed.
+  - At this point we can log out and back into Unity, and there is no need to activate the environment `dem21` interactively as it is activated by sbatch scripts as needed.

     We go back to `try-dem` and copy the test program `boxpct.py` and its configuration file `box.yaml` there from the `tests` subdirectory of the cloned repo: